The Tesla Model S is a pioneering electric car, with amazing performance and plenty of space

 - Long Range

 The Long Range version has the longest range on a single charge of any EV on the market.
-It can do roughly 365 miles in the real world.
+It can do roughly 332 miles on average in the real world.
 That’s Southampton to Newcastle non-stop.
 No need for range anxiety.
-In fact, its 100 kWh battery has an official WLTP range of 405 miles, so in ideal conditions you could go even further.
+In fact, its 90 kWh battery (useable energy) has an official WLTP range of 405 miles, so in ideal conditions you could go even further.
 See our Range Guide to learn how official range can vary.

-The Performance model also comes with a 100 kWh battery, but has a slightly shorter real-world range of around 356 miles (396 miles, WLTP).
-That’s still a very long distance and puts it in third place – just behind the Ford Mustang Mach-E, Extended Range RWD – in the best range charts covering all electric cars in the market.
+The Plaid model also comes with a 90 kWh battery, but has a slightly shorter real-world range of around 320 miles (390 miles, WLTP).
+That’s still a very long distance and puts it in second place – just ahead of the BMW iX xDrive 50 (312 miles average; 380 miles official) and the Ford Mustang Mach-E, Extended Range RWD (311 miles average range; 379 miles official) – in the best range charts covering all electric cars in the market.

-What does the Performance model give you over the Long Range model?
-Basically a bigger rear axle motor.
-This means the Performance model has a 0-60 mph of a remarkable 2.3 seconds, compared to the Long Range 0-60 mph of 3.7 seconds.
+What does the Plaid model give you over the Long Range model?
+Basically a third electric motor for insane performance.
+This means the Plaid model has a 0-60 mph of a ridiculous 1.99 seconds, compared to the Long Range 0-60 mph of 3.1 seconds.

 Please note: Tesla have a habit of changing the specification of the Model S – and the pricing – often quite dramatically from one day to the next.